api3dao/vitepress-docs/docs/explore/dapis/what-are-dapis.md

 > <img src="../assets/images/dapp-beacon.png" width="550px"/>

-A dAPI can be configured to read an individual Beacon or an aggregation of multiple Beacons.
+A dAPI can be pointed towards an individual Beacon or an aggregation of multiple Beacons (Beacon Set).

 > <img src="../assets/images/dapi-beacons.png" width="550px"/>

-Each dAPI has a human-readable name (e.g., `AVAX/USD`) that makes them easily accessible using `DapiServer.sol`.
-Simple pass the encoded bytes32 value of the `dapiName` to a reader function.
+Each dAPI has a human-readable name (e.g., `AVAX/USD`) that makes them easily accessible using `DapiServer.sol` by simply passing the encoded bytes32 value of the `dapiName` to a reader function.

 ```solidity